pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

   version (using e.g. `cudaDriverGetVersion`) to only use supported features on the installed driver.
 - NVRTC did not start supporting MVC until CUDA 11.3.
 Therefore, code that uses NVRTC for JIT compilation must have been compiled with a CUDA version >= 11.3.
+Moreover, NVRTC only works for a single translation unit because linking is not possible without nvJitLink (see below).
-- MVC only applies to SASS binary code, not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
-PTX is an instruction set that the CUDA driver library can JIT-compile to machine instructions.
+- MVC only applies to machine instructions (SASS), not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
+PTX is an instruction set that the CUDA driver library can JIT-compile to SASS).
 The standard [CUDA compilation pipeline](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#the-cuda-compilation-trajectory) includes the translation of CUDA source code into PTX.
-In addition, to achieve the best performance, developers may write PTX code directly or use code generation tools that produce PTX because it offers avenues for optimization that are either unavailable or very difficult to access with CUDA C/C++.
-However, since MVC does not support PTX code, PTX generated using a particular CUDA toolkit may not work if run on a system with an older driver.
+In addition, some projects choose to include PTX code generated either at build time or run time.
+However, since MVC does not cover JIT-compiled PTX code, PTX generated using a particular CTK may not work with an older driver.
   This fact has two consequences.
 First, libraries that package PTX code will not benefit from MVC.
 Second, libraries that leverage any sort of JIT-compilation pipeline that generates PTX code will _also_ not support MVC.
-  The latter can lead to more surprising behaviors, such as if a user has a newer CUDA toolkit than driver and then uses [numba.cuda](https://numba.pydata.org/) to compile a Python function since numba compiles CUDA kernels to PTX as part of its pipeline.
-Prior to CUDA 12, CUDA itself provides no solutions to this problem, although in some cases there are tools that may be used to help (for instance, numba supports MVC in CUDA 11 [starting with numba 0.57](https://numba.readthedocs.io/en/stable/release-notes.html#version-0-57-0-1-may-2023).
+  The latter can lead to more surprising behaviors, such as when a user has a newer CTK than the installed driver and then uses [numba.cuda](https://numba.pydata.org/) to compile a Python function since Numba compiles CUDA kernels to PTX as part of its pipeline.
+Prior to CUDA 12, CUDA itself provides no general solutions to this problem, although in some cases there are tools that may help (for instance, Numba supports MVC in CUDA 11 [starting with numba 0.57](https://numba.readthedocs.io/en/stable/release-notes.html#version-0-57-0-1-may-2023).
   CUDA 12 introduces the [nvJitLink](https://docs.nvidia.com/cuda/nvjitlink/index.html) library as the